Are you heading to the Island of Beauty for the holidays this year? We help you choose in which city to stay in Corsica!

 Photo credit: Flickr – Musiu Puti

-South point of Corsica, Bonifacio is perched on a vertiginous rocky outcrop of limestone cliffs above the sea.
-It is not saying that Bonifacio is a splendid site.
-After winding through its narrow streets, leave for the beaches of Palombaggia and the city of Porto Vecchio, as pretty as crowded with people – we like a little less.
-But choosing to stay in Porto-Vecchio is a good base for exploring this south-eastern part of Corsica.
+Situated at the southern tip of Corsica, Bonifacio is perched on a vertiginous rocky outcrop of limestone cliffs overlooking the sea.
+To describe Bonifacio as a splendid site is an understatement.
+After winding through its narrow streets, head for the beaches of Palombaggia and the city of Porto Vecchio.
+Though very pretty these places are often crowded, which is not ideal.
+However, it’s useful to stay in Porto-Vecchio if you plan to explore this south-eastern part of Corsica.

 Photo credit: Flickr – Robert Brands

-And then Corsica, it is not only fine sand and crystal clear waters.
-In the center, reign an alpine aftertaste with the high mountains and the wild gorges: in the Regional Natural Park of Corsica, you will adore the rigor of Corte, the lake of Calacuccia, and the Mount Cinto if you are hiker or sportsman in love with climbing, canyoning, kayaking and mountain biking.
-To enjoy the center of Corsica, choose to stay in Corte.
+Corsica is not just about sandy beaches and crystal clear waters.
+In the center of the island, the scenery takes on an alpine character, with its high mountains and wild gorges.
+In the Regional Natural Park of Corsica, you will enjoy the rigour of Corte, the lake of Calacuccia, and Mount Cinto if you are a hiker or if you love climbing, canyoning, kayaking, and mountain biking.
+To visit the center of Corsica, choose to stay in Corte.